 Identify the requester and provide their contact details;

-Specify the nature of the document requested in order to enable the EBA to identify whether it holds such a document.
+Identify the document or if not possible, specify the nature of the document and the necessary details to enable the EBA to identify whether it holds such a document.

 Requests may be submitted in any of the official EU languages: